 The standard can be purchased from ISO (International Organization for Standardization), as well as each of its member nations that sell licensed copies of this standard.
 Information is readily available by searching the web.

-G31000 is the brand name for The Global Institute for Risk Management Standards.
+G31000 is the brand name for G31000 Risk Institute.
 The Global Institute is an international not-for-profit organization incorporated in Paris, France since 2009 for the purpose of promoting the ISO 31000 risk management standard worldwide.
 G31000 is not part of the ISO organization.
 ISO publishes the standards for independent organizations to promote their use in any industry and country.

 The Global Institute only promotes risk management standards, and at this time the only standard upon which we focus is ISO 31000.